Dynamic, friendly healthcare

 If you ever see someone messing around in the surgery garden, it is not a live gnome but me indulging in one of my many hobbies.

-I am currently working at the practice as both a support team member and a health care assistant.
-I enjoy both aspect of my role.
-I have a special interest in minor surgery, I am the administrative lead for the minor surgery procedures.
-I coordinate appointments, i have also completed procedure assistance training which allows me to assist the patient and doctor during the procedure.
+I am currently working at the practice as both a support team member and a health care assistant and enjoy both aspects of my job.
+I have a special interest in minor surgery and I am administrative lead for the minor surgery clinics we run at the surgery, which involves booking appointments and managing stock levels of surgical instruments.
+I having completed my procedure assistance training, which allows me to assist the patient and doctor during minor surgery procedures.

 I am currently in a dual role at the practice as both Health Care Assistant and Support Team member.
 Within my role as Health Care Assistance I am able to carryout a blood test, blood pressure and much more.
 I enjoy the interaction with the patient during my clinics

-I have been working at the practice since it opened in December 2008 following 15 months of previous GP reception positions and before that a background in jewellery retail and making for which I hold a diploma in.
-Over the course of my employment at the practice I have had the opportunity to progress from receptionist, then to Reception Supervisor and now to the Practice Manager.
+I have been working at the practice since it opened in December 2008 following 15 months of previous GP reception positions and before that a background in jewellery retail and production for which I completed a diploma.
+Over the course of my employment at the practice I have had the opportunity to progress from receptionist to Reception Supervisor and now to the Practice Manager.
 Along with the years of experience gained, I have also completed a number of qualifications including ILM Level 5 Management.
 My role is varied and no day is ever the same but this is what I love about the job.

 I enjoy horse riding and sailing although have little time for both with a young family to look after!